EucheriaK/alx-low_level_programming/README.md

 General

-What are macros and how to use them
+What are structures, when, why and how to use them

-What are the most common predefined macros

-How to include guard your header files
+How to use typedef